Contents

 Day 2 Silver Springs & Rainbow Springs

-Our initial plan was to snorkel at Silver Glen Springs.
-However, forgetting to set an alarm means waking up naturally at 7:30 AM.
-Considering today’s focus on kayaking at Silver Springs and the flood warning at Silver Glen, we skipped snorkeling there.
+On the second day, we originally planned to go snorkeling at Silver Glen Springs, but I forgot to set the alarm and woke up naturally at 7:30.
+Considering that the focus of the day was kayaking at Silver Springs and there was a Flood Warning at Silver Glen, we skipped snorkeling there.

 • Silver Springs State Park

-• Admission is a bargain at $2 per person.
+• The entrance fee is very reasonable, only $2 per person.

-• We spent 4 hours kayaking here, which was incredibly worthwhile.
-Along the way, we saw a myriad of animals and enjoyed beautiful scenery, making this a highlight of our trip.
-The biodiversity here is stunning.
-Within the first two hours, we encountered monkeys, manatees, alligators, birds, turtles, and various fish in utterly clear water.
+• We spent 4 hours kayaking here, which was extremely worthwhile.
+We saw a lot of animals along the way, and the scenery was beautiful, making it the highlight of the trip.
+The biodiversity here is amazing; in the first two hours, we saw monkeys, manatees, alligators, birds, turtles, and various fish everywhere in the crystal-clear water.

 • Rainbow Springs State Park

-• Admission is very reasonable, only $2 per person.
+• The entrance fee is also very reasonable, only $2 per person.

-• The Rainbow Springs State Park Swimming Area is just a squared-off area, much like a pool, with relatively few underwater plants and rocks.
-Initially disappointed by the lack of fish, the experience was quite satisfactory after diving in.
-The water is very clear, and we did see some fish, swimming for about 15 minutes.
-Including changing clothes, the entire visit took about 45 minutes but was well worth it.
+• The Rainbow Springs State Park Swimming Area is really just a fenced-off rectangular area, very much like a pool, with few plants and rocks at the bottom, and it’s not very large.
+At first, I was disappointed thinking there were no fish, but I still mustered the courage to get in the water, and it turned out to be okay.
+The water was very clear, and I saw some fish, but I probably only swam for about 15 minutes.
+Including changing clothes, it took about 45 minutes total, which I still felt was worth it.

-• Dinner at Cheers at Rainbow Springs where we ordered a Tuna Melt for only $10.95 — affordable, plentiful, and delicious.
-Highly recommended.
+• For dinner, we ate at Cheers at Rainbow Springs and ordered a Tuna Melt, which was only $10.95—cheap, generous portions, and delicious.
+Highly recommended!

 • Accommodation: Near Tampa